rolyhudson/MSGraph_Toolkit/README.md

 While this is currently bound to MSGraph_Toolkit the MSGraph_Auth part should be made generic for use by other applications.

-A further TODO is make an asynchronous Pull method maybe non- Bhom?
+A further TODO is make an asynchronous Pull method that can query our Compute endpoints.
+Maybe non-BHoM?